Contact

 Utilization rates

-Utilization is simply the calculation of the total hours the team has available to work divided by the billable client hours.
-In other words, utilization rates are essentially billable versus non billable hours.
-This is one of the most critical numbers to look at during an agency audit.
+Utilization is simply the calculation of the total hours the team has available to work divided by billable client hours.
+In other words, utilization rates are billable versus non billable hours.
+This is also one of the most important numbers to consider for an agency's profitability.

 Utilization rates and capacity planning go hand in hand.
-If the team is at capacity with too many non-billable hours, profit margins will inevitably suffer.
+For example, if the team is at capacity with too many non-billable hours, profit margins will inevitably suffer.

 When agencies are not tracking and monitoring utilization rates effectively, one of two possible scenarios can occur.

-• Agency teams end up with too many non-billable hours being spent across the agency.
-This means that the company is covering the salaries of too many employees straight from their profit margin instead of allocating those team members to revenue-producing work.
-After getting this problem under control, agency owners can move the firm from flat profit margins to at least 20% in as little as six months and 30% and beyond in a year’s time.
+• Agency teams end up with too many non-billable hours.
+This means that the company is covering the hard cost of too many employees straight from their profit margin instead of allocating those team members to revenue-producing work.
+After helping agencies get this problem under control, we've seen firms move from flat profit margins to at least 20% in as little as six months and 30% and beyond in a year’s time.

-• Agency teams end up with utilization rates so high that it cannot be maintained.
-When utilization rates are too high, agencies are unable to maintain a compelling culture, make time for important team activities like professional development, effectively execute business activities like marketing, and often can’t retain a staff due to burnout.
+• Agency teams end up with utilization rates so high that they can't be maintained.
+When utilization rates are too high, agencies are unable to maintain a compelling culture, make time for important team activities like professional development, effectively execute business activities like marketing, and often can’t retain staff due to burnout.

 Utilization rates are not one size fits all.
 Target utilization rates vary based on the size of an organization, revenue, growth goals, and other factors.
-However, utilization rates of 95% are no longer acceptable.
+However, utilization rates of 95%+ are becoming less and less acceptable.
 The expectation of staff spending this amount of time on billable work is unsustainable, and is a top contributing factor to burnout and attrition.

 Client Budgets & Over Servicing Rates